StanfordBioinformatics/AnnotationHive/Import.md

 ### Import mVCF/VCF ###

 There are two ways to import VCF files from Google Storage to Google BigQuery: 1) Using Google Genomics API, 2) Using AnnotationHive's API.
-In order to calaulte number of samples with a genotype larger than 0, the mVCF file must be in the Google Genomics format.
-So, if you have a mVCF file, and want AnnotationHive to calcaule the number of samples, please use Google Genomics solution.
+In order to calculate number of samples with a genotype larger than 0, the mVCF file must be in the Google Genomics format.
+So, if you have a mVCF file, and want AnnotationHive to calculate the number of samples, please use Google Genomics solution.

 * Import mVCF/VCF files using the API provided by Google Genomics (Please follow instructions provided by [this link](https://cloud.google.com/genomics/docs/how-tos/load-variants))
 * Import mVCF/VCF files using the API provided by AnnotationHive